samuelsur/ArticleVault/readme.md

 ## Why ArticleVault?

 In my company there is a need to archive and store some web articles in a structured format.
-Docx document format was choden as most of the people are familiar with it.
+Docx document format was chosen as most of the people are familiar with it.

 The task of extracting is simple when performed manually, however,